Lincoln Steffens

-Lincoln Austin Steffens (April 6, 1866 – August 9, 1936) was an American investigative journalist and one of the leading muckrakers of the Progressive Era in the early 20th century.
+Joseph Lincoln Steffens (April 6, 1866 – August 9, 1936) was an American investigative journalist and one of the leading muckrakers of the Progressive Era in the early 20th century.
 He launched a series of articles in McClure's, called "Tweed Days in St. Louis", that would later be published together in a book titled The Shame of the Cities.
 He is remembered for investigating corruption in municipal government in American cities and for his leftist values.

 Early life

 Steffens was born in San Francisco, California, the only son and eldest of four children of Elizabeth Louisa (Symes) Steffens and Joseph Steffens.
 He was raised largely in Sacramento, the state capital; the Steffens family mansion, a Victorian house on H Street bought from merchant Albert Gallatin in 1887, would become the California Governor's Mansion in 1903.

-Steffens attended the Saint Matthew's Episcopal Day School, where he frequently clashed with the school's founder and director, stern disciplinarian, Alfred Lee Brewer.
-He grduated from the University of California, Berkeley and then went to Europe to study.
+Steffens attended St Mathews, where he frequently clashed with the school's founder and director, stern disciplinarian, Alfred Lee Brewer.

 Career

 Steffens began his journalism career at the New York Commercial Advertiser in the 1890s, before moving to the New York Evening Post.
 From 1902 to 1906, he became an editor of McClure's magazine, where he became part of a celebrated muckraking trio with Ida Tarbell and Ray Stannard Baker.
 He specialized in investigating government and political corruption, and two collections of his articles were published as The Shame of the Cities (1904) and The Struggle for Self-Government (1906).
 He also wrote The Traitor State (1905), which criticized New Jersey for patronizing incorporation.
 In 1906, he left McClure's, along with Tarbell and Baker, to form The American Magazine.
 In The Shame of the Cities, Steffens sought to bring about political reform in urban America by appealing to the emotions of Americans.
 He tried to provoke outrage with examples of corrupt governments throughout urban America.

-From 1914 to 1915 he covered the Mexican Revolution and began to see revolution as preferable to reform.
+From 1914 to 1915, he covered the Mexican Revolution and began to see revolution as preferable to reform.
 In March 1919, he accompanied William C. Bullitt, a low-level State Department official, on a three-week visit to Soviet Russia and witnessed the "confusing and difficult" process of society in the process of revolutionary change.
 He wrote that "Soviet Russia was a revolutionary government with an evolutionary plan", enduring "a temporary condition of evil, which is made tolerable by hope and a plan."

 After his return, he promoted his view of the Soviet Revolution and in the course of campaigning for U.S. food aid for Russia made his famous remark about the new Soviet society: "I have seen the future, and it works", a phrase he often repeated with many variations.
 The title page of his wife Ella Winter's Red Virtue: Human Relationships in the New Russia (Victor Gollancz, 1933) carries this quote.